Record, replay and rerun¶

 Rerun build scope

 Without any further arguments, cargo nextest run -R latest will build the same targets that the original run did.
-If package or target arguments are specified, they will override the set of build targets from the original run.
+If build scope arguments are specified, they will override the set of build targets from the original run.

 Example rerun flow¶